hariomahlawat/ProjectManagement/docs/data-domain.md

 ### `Models/TodoItem.cs`
 Represents a personal task owned by a user.
 Each item records a title, optional notes, due date (stored in UTC), priority, pin state, order index and timestamps for creation, updates, completion and soft deletion.
 A `RowVersion` concurrency token is used to detect conflicting edits.
 Items marked completed are soft-deleted by setting `DeletedUtc`; a background worker purges entries older than the configured retention period.

+### `Models/Note.cs`
+Stores free-form notes that may be linked to a `TodoItem` or stand alone on the dashboard.
+Each note has its own title and optional body, pin flag and timestamps for creation, updates and soft deletion.
+Notes are scoped to their owner and enforced in `NoteService`.